An easy recipe for crispy baked chicken thighs. Crispy skin, juicy meat and flavorful spices combine to create chicken perfection!

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty main dish (exact measurements are listed in the recipe card below):
+You’ll only need a few simple ingredients to make this tasty chicken recipe (the exact measurements are listed in the recipe card below):

 How to make crispy baked chicken thighs